Rules

 - Every card in each player's collection — deck, hand, and discard — is laid face-up on the table.

-- Count all Cows across every card in your collection.
+- Count all positive Cows across every card in your collection.
 These are added to your Herd.
+Negative Cow values do not count.

 - Everyone participates in the Showdown, even players who busted in the final round.